JohnSwiftC/GuShell/README.md

 As I said before, this is a fun project for those interested in learning low level concepts, development in cybersecurity, and networking!
 Contributions are heavily appreciated!

+ * *For those in the back, GuShell.c is the victim machine, and GuShellManager.c, well, manages connections.*

 **Commands**
 - clientlist > Shows connected client list
 - exit > typical command to exit most used shells like PowerShell and cmd.
 Others may be different or not have one at all.